Patreon/platform-documentation/source/includes/_endpoints_v2.md

 remaining | integer | Remaining number of patrons who may subscribe, if there is a `user_limit`.
-Can be null. description | string | Tier display description. requires_shipping | boolean | `true` if this tier requires a shipping address from patrons. created_at | string (UTC ISO format) | Date this tier was created. url | string | Fully qualified URL associated with this tier. patron_count | integer | Number of patrons currently registered for this tier. post_count | integer | Number of posts published to this tier.
+Can be null. description | string | Tier display description. requires_shipping | boolean | `true` if this tier requires a shipping address from patrons. created_at | string (UTC ISO format) | Datetime this tier was created. url | string | Fully qualified URL associated with this tier. patron_count | integer | Number of patrons currently registered for this tier. post_count | integer | Number of posts published to this tier.
 Can be null. discord_role_ids | string | The discord role IDs granted by this tier.
-Null if None.
 Can be null. title | string | Tier display title. image_url | string | Full qualified image URL associated with this tier.
-Can be null. edited_at | string (UTC ISO format) | Date tier was last modified. published | boolean | `true` if the tier is currently published. published_at | string (UTC ISO format) | Date this tier was last published.
-Can be null. unpublished_at | string (UTC ISO format) | Date tier was unpublished, while applicable.
+Can be null. edited_at | string (UTC ISO format) | Datetime tier was last modified. published | boolean | `true` if the tier is currently published. published_at | string (UTC ISO format) | Datetime this tier was last published.
+Can be null. unpublished_at | string (UTC ISO format) | Datetime tier was unpublished, while applicable.
 Can be null.

 ### Tier Relationships